OE-FET/fet_analyses/README.md

   <img src="examples/transfer_sqrt_log.png" width="400" />
 </p>

-Use `MobilityVsVg` and `MobilityCalc` to calculate gate-voltage dependent and independent mobilities, respectivey.
-In addtion to the FET data structure, an argument `pars` containing the FET parameters (channel length and width, dielectric constant, etc) must be provided.
+Use `MobilityVsVg` and `MobilityCalc` to calculate gate-voltage dependent and independent mobilities, respectively.
+In addition to the FET data structure, an argument `pars` containing the FET parameters (channel length and width, dielectric constant, etc) must be provided.
 If any of the arguments is missing, the user will be asked to provide them.

 _Example:_